Eomm/blog-posts/posts/bonus-fastify-log-controller.md

 That is the whole API.
 The full method signatures, the constructor options and the exact defaults are documented in the [`logController` section of the Fastify docs](https://fastify.dev/docs/latest/Reference/Server/#logcontroller), which is worth a read before you override anything.

-Now let's build three things with it.
+Now let's build three things with it:

-## A different log level per route
+- a health check that stays quiet while every other route keeps logging
+- a single access log line, carrying exactly the fields your dashboard wants
+- a sampler that logs one successful request out of ten, and every failure

+## Silence one route, keep the rest

 This is the use case from the pull request, done without patching Fastify: I want the health check's automatic logs at `debug` so an `info` logger drops them, while the rest of the application stays at `info`.